Moving to New Zealand from the U.S.

 What are the requirements to move to New Zealand?

-To move to New Zealand from the US you will need to be eligible for work based on various skills shortages in the country.
-You can also move there to join a partner who is either living or working in the country.
-Thirdly, you can apply to retire in Zealand.
+To move to New Zealand from the U.S., you need to be eligible to work a job on New Zealand’s “Green List” of in-demand jobs.
+You can also move there if you have a partner or family who’s already living or working in the country.

 Not what you were looking for?

 Check out other categories that can help you find the information you need!